42regular/tsig-reports/README.md

 # Equity Research Platform

-An automated AI-powered equity research system for TSIG's actively managed portfolio.
+An automated AI-powered equity research system for TSIG's portfolio.
 Generates monthly reports covering price data, analyst consensus, financial metrics, and bull/bear theses for each holding — delivered automatically to the investment team via Google Drive on the first of every month.

 ## What it does